- Your Right to Free Annual Reports from Nationwide Specialty Consumer Reporting Agencies

 - Medical records and prescription history

-This guide includes information about your right to access specialty consumer reports and other similar reports.
 For some specialty reports, one or two companies dominate the market.
 This means it will be easier for you to find out where to direct your request.
 For other areas, such as employment and rental history, specialty reports may be prepared by many different companies, making it difficult to know where to look.

 The FCRA gives consumers the right to a free report from a nationwide specialty consumer reporting agency once every 12 months.
 Requests must be made directly to each specialty reporting agency.
 There is not a central source for obtaining your free specialty reports.